Who is required to pay tuition fees at the University of Helsinki?

-No, the annual fee is fixed upon year of entry.
+No, the annual tuition fee is fixed in the year of entry.

 When is the tuition fee due?

-Applicants receive information on the results of their application for a study place and scholarship in the middle of April at latest.
-Information on the tuition fee and payment procedure is included in the material which is sent to all admitted applicants.
-One is able to pay the fee any time after receiving the information.
+Applicants receive information on the results of their application for a study place and scholarship in the middle of April at the latest.
+Instructions on how to pay the tuition fee will be sent to you right after you have been admitted to a degree programme.

-- the best housing offers are available to those who react fast;
+- The best housing offers are available to those who react quickly.

 How can I pay the tuition fee?